 The Management Zone will conduct periodic community outreach meetings to support EAP implementation, especially during the period of time when PAWFs are in early development.
+Meetings will be scheduled on days or at times that best meet the needs of the community.
 At least three rounds of community outreach meetings will be conducted: